Carol Ferris: Predator

-However, Carol is not gone from the world of super-heroism for long.
-She becomes the administrator of Extreme Justice's Mount Thunder facility.
+Carol becomes the administrator of Extreme Justice's Mount Thunder facility.
 Her time with the team comes with the revelation that she is pregnant, despite not having sex in a long time.
 She realizes that Star Sapphire was not a subconscious identity created by her, but an energy-based being who inhabited her body.
-The child in her womb was conceived when the Predator entity raped the first Star Sapphire.
-Shortly after she gives birth, Neron appears and offers to purge her of both Predator and Star Sapphire.
+The child in her womb was conceived when the Predator raped the first Star Sapphire.
+Shortly after she gives birth, Neron appears and offers to purge her of both the Predator and Star Sapphire.
 Carol agrees, and then watches as the now separate entities are killed by Neron, who departs with their baby in his arms.

-Ultimately though, the events of Infinite Crisis effectively wipe out the above-mentioned stories.
-Blackest Night #1 establishes that in an untold story, Carol gets free of the Star Sapphire persona sometime before Katma Tui's death.
-The Sapphire found a new, unnamed Star Sapphire, and it was she who committed the murder.
-Furthermore, much of the Predator's backstory is changed.
-"The Predator" is re-introduced as one of the manifestations in the emotional spectrum; the living embodiment of love.
-The entity is held by the Zamarons on their home world.
-It gets freed during Sinestro's liberation of his Yellow Lanterns during the 2009–2010 "Blackest Night" storyline.
+The Predator was later established to be one of several emotional entities who power the Lantern Corps, specifically powering the Star Sapphires.
+It had corrupted Carol and influenced her into killing Katma Tui.